50 million tons of apparel waste are discarded annually.

 Brands that heavily rely on wholesale manufacture apparel to fill orders placed by stores.
 Brick and mortar and department stores floors change their products at least once a month to remain compelling to their regular customers.
 They also need to have in stock every style, color and size that their customers may potentially want.
 As a result, there is way too much product at the stores.
 Unsold products get heavily discounted, and sometimes discarded.

-If this trend continues, we may end up with less apparel waste.
-The problem has not been solved, but our industry is now in a position to have better control over it.
+Our industry is now in a position to have better control over it.
 Let’s own it.